 If you have any questions, we are here for you.

-Contact email@example.com, and the Registry Coordinator will follow up with you promptly.
+You can email firstname.lastname@example.org or fill out the form below.
+The Registry Coordinator will follow up with you promptly.